svenjarene-team/blog/content/english/_index.md

 # Banner
 banner:
   title: "Svenja & René: Developer Duo"
   content: "Welcome to our personal website!
-We are Svenja and René, a passionate developer couple.
-Explore our journey in the world of technology, our projects, and our aspirations."
+We are Svenja and René, a passionate developer couple from Bavaria, now living in Berlin."
   image: "/images/svenja-rene-shanghai.jpg"
   image_credit: "Port of Shanghai, China 🇨🇳"
   button: